 Third, you need an entity-based content model based built upon a sort of barbel strategy.
 On the one hand, short, conversational and voice-ready content.
 On the other hand, long, detailed content.
 The short content will be used to address specific questions, to make it ready for voice search.

 In short, that is how you make your SEO strategy holistic.
+You also need a rigorous process of SEO Hacking if you want your site to gain traction, quickly.

 Summary and conclusions